 Do you have an auto insurance policy in Texas and have just been in a car accident?
 Learn about the different auto policy exclusions can catch you off guard.
 Depending on the accident, you may not qualify for the coverage you thought you purchased.

 These exclusions have the potential to void your coverage under certain circumstances.
-As such, it’s crucial that you are familiar with each exclusion, including the issues that can affect a car wreck, including death, if you lost a loved one on a wreck, contact an accidental death lawyer in Houston, TX today.
+As such, it’s crucial that you are familiar with each exclusion and the issues that can affect a car wreck, including death, if you lost a loved one on a wreck, contact an accidental death lawyer in Houston, TX today.

 As stated by an automobile accident attorney in Houston, the following are several auto policy exclusions that could affect your coverage in Texas.